This is a list of health and human physiology courses. For more information, see Health and Human Physiology.

 In-depth study of human pathological processes and their effects on homeostasis; etiology, symptoms, and risk factors of various diseases; emphasis on major diseases impacting worldwide disability and death; how pathological processes are manifested and progress in the body.
 Prerequisites: HHP:3500 or HHP:3550.

 Structure and function of human respiratory system; focus on didactic and case study-based learning; control of breathing, gas exchange, lung mechanics, regulation of pulmonary blood flow, respiratory responses to stress; application of these physiological concepts to case studies of human disease.
-Prerequisites: HHP:3500 or HHP:3550.
+Prerequisites: HHP:1300 or HHP:1350 or HHP:3500 or HHP:3550.
 Recommendations: PHYS:1511, and MATH:1460 or MATH:1850.

-Neuroanatomical and neurophysiological bases of human motor control; mechanisms for locomotion and posture, control of arm and hand movements, role of sensory information.
-Offered spring semesters.
-Prerequisites: HHP:3500 or HHP:1100.
+Neuroanatomical and neurophysiological bases of human motor control; role of sensory and motor structures in control of posture, locomotion, and upper limb movements.
+Prerequisites: HHP:3500 or HHP:3550.
 Requirements: anatomy or human physiology course.

 Strategies that assist in assessment and evaluation of nutrition behaviors of individuals and groups; interventions to meet nutritional needs of individuals and groups with a variety of health issues.
 Prerequisites: HHP:2200 and HHP:2310.